 INVESTIGATIONS OF THE BINDING OF COVALENT INHIBITORS TO BTK

-This chapter covers the MD simulations of the binding of acrylamide inhibitors to BTK.
+This chapter describes MD simulations of the binding of the acrylamide inhibitors to BTK.
 Systems with different bound forms (BTK with neutral/anionic noncovalently/covalently bound inhibitors) were simulated to study the conformational changes along the reaction coordinates.
-The key properties of interest in the simulations are the identity of the base catalyst, the strains induced in the inhibitors upon binding, and the factors affecting the arrival at TS geometries.
+The key properties of interest in the simulations are the identity of the base catalyst, the strain induced in the inhibitors upon binding, and factors that influence the addition and elimination barriers.

 Methods